FortiGate

 end

-This can be done by connecting a laptop to one of the interfaces ensuring that the laptop is on the same subnet as the interface wanted to connect to.
+2. Access the second device via the GUI through a directly connected laptop, or the HA reserved management interface if one is configured, see Technical Tip: HA Reserved Management Interface.
+This can be done by connecting a laptop to the relevant interface, ensuring that the laptop is on the same subnet as the FortiGate interface IP address.

-1. Once GUI access has been attained, it is then possible to restore the modified configuration file by selecting the admin user name in the top right corner of the GUI and selecting 'Configuration' and then selecting 'Restore'.
+3. Once GUI access has been attained, restore the modified configuration file by selecting the admin user name in the top right corner of the GUI and selecting 'Configuration' and then selecting 'Restore'.

 Note:

-If the HA Pair is still out of sync after restoring the identical configuration file to the secondary device, it is possible to resolve the issue by running the following commands (run on both units):
+If the HA Pair is still out of sync after restoring the identical configuration file to the secondary device, recalculate the checksum manually on both devices:

 diagnose sys ha checksum recalculate